Antisemitism in Turkey: In the Republic of Turkey

-On 2 July 1934 pro-Nazi group headed by Cevat Rıfat Atilhan organized pogroms against Jews in Thrace.
-Authorities decisively stopped the anti-Jewish riots, announced a state of emergency in Eastern Thrace and brought looters to justice.
+On 2 July 1934, a pro-Nazi group headed by Cevat Rıfat Atilhan organized pogroms against Jews in Thrace.
+Authorities decisively stopped the anti-Jewish riots, announced a state of emergency in Eastern Thrace, and brought looters to justice.
 At the same time, some sources mention there was a forcible eviction of Jews from Eastern Thrace, based on the Law on Resettlement "(№ 2510).
 Under this law, the Interior Minister had the right to relocate national minorities to other parts of the country depending on the level of their "adaptation to Turkish culture".
 In particular, the Jews were expelled by Turkish authorities of the city of Edirne.
-In 1935 the Turkish Army bought 40,000 copies of Atilhans' anti-semitic book "Suzy Liberman, Jewish Spy" and distributed them amongst the officers.
+In 1935, the Turkish Army bought 40,000 copies of Attilhans' antisemitic book Suzy Liberman, Jewish Spy and distributed them amongst the officers.

-In 1939–1942 Turkey again saw antisemitic propaganda spreading that had seen support from Nazi Germany, in which the Turkish government did not intervene.
-In July 1942 the power in Turkey was taken by right-wing politicians.
-On 11 November 1942 a law on tax on property (Varlık Vergisi) was ratified by the Turkish Parliament.
+In 1939–1942, Turkey again saw antisemitic propaganda spreading that had seen support from Nazi Germany, in which the Turkish government did not intervene.
+In July 1942, power in Turkey was seized by right-wing politicians.
+On 11 November 1942, a law on tax on property (Varlık Vergisi) was ratified by the Turkish Parliament.
 The tax rate for Jews and Christians was 5 times greater than for Muslims.
 As a result, about 1,500 Jews were sent to labor camps for non-payment of taxes.
 The Act was repealed on 15 March 1944.
 Despite this, Turkey received substantial numbers of Jewish refugees during the rise of fascism in Europe in the 1930s and the Second World War.
 There were cases of Turkish diplomats in Europe aiding Jews in escaping the Holocaust.

 From 1948 to 1955, approximately 37,000 Turkish Jews emigrated to Israel.
-One stated reason for emigration was the pressure from authorities to use the Turkish language, even at home.
+One stated reason for emigration was pressure from authorities to use Turkish language even at home.

-In 1950 Atilhan and other right-wing Turkish politicians to a great extent spread antisemitic propaganda through the media, some of which, though, were confiscated by the authorities.
-Attacks on Jews and antisemitic incidents were recorded in 1955, 1964 and 1967.
+In 1950, Atilhan and other right-wing Turkish politicians, to a great extent, spread antisemitic propaganda through the media, some of which, though, were confiscated by the authorities.
+Attacks on Jews and antisemitic incidents were recorded in 1955, 1964, and 1967.
 Authorities took steps to protect the Jewish population.

-In the 1970s – 1980s antisemitic sentiments in Turkey have increased.
+In the 1970s–1980s, antisemitic sentiments in Turkey increased.
 Anti-Jewish theses existed in the programs of certain political parties.
 In the wake of the Turkish government's condemnation of the 2008–2009 Israel–Gaza conflict which strained relations between the two countries, a 2009 report issued by the Israeli Foreign Ministry said that Erdoğan "indirectly incites and encourages" antisemitism.